luminus-framework/luminus/resources/public/md/guestbook.md

 ### The Resources Directory

 This is where we put all the static resources for our application.
 Content in the `public` directory under `resources` will be served to the clients by the server.
-We can see that some CSS reasources have already been created for us.
+We can see that some CSS resources have already been created for us.

 #### HTML templates